 Communicating the value of business continuity efforts to executive management can also be accomplished through a cost-benefit analysis.
 The cost analysis addresses the funding and resources necessary to add resiliency and recoverability to key areas of the existing business and technology environment, while the benefit analysis relates to avoiding the potential impacts of a disruptive event (e.g., revenue loss, downtime, property damage and reputation degradation).
+To aid this cost-benefit analysis, the FAIR (Factor Analysis for Information Risk) methodology, commonly used for analysing cybersecurity risk, is an emerging method for quantifying potential disruption loss.

-Another data point that can be shared with executive management is business interruption premium savings from the organization's insurance provider as the result of implementing a tested BCM program.
-Program implementation can also help firms realize savings in the cost of procuring directors and officers (D&O) liability insurance.
-From a fiduciary perspective, if the directors and officers understand that they can be held personally liable for the organization's response to a business interruption, they are more likely to support and enforce BCM.
+Another data point that can be shared with executive management is business interruption premium savings from the organisation's insurance provider as the result of implementing a tested BCM program.
+Program implementation can also help firms realise savings in the cost of procuring directors and officers (D&O) liability insurance.
+From a fiduciary perspective, if the directors and officers understand that they can be held personally liable for the organisation's response to a business interruption, they are more likely to support implementation of robust BCM programs.

-Additionally, it is becoming more common for customers to require (as part of the contract) that their suppliers and business partners have a business continuity plan in place.
+Additionally, it is becoming more common for customers to require (as part of the contract) that their suppliers and business partners have a robust business continuity plan in place, inclusive of business and technology service delivery as well as supplier-customer coordination.
 A company may hold its suppliers accountable to maintain continuity plans and protect its supply chain.
-It is now common practice for customers to have a vendor management department that will review a partner's or supplier's business continuity program, through either the completion of a standardized information-gathering questionnaire or requesting third-party service provider audit reports.
-Finally, lessons learned from other companies carry a lot of weight with leaders.
-Business continuity actions taken by other organizations (of a like size or in the same industry) often drive action or increase maturity in others.
-This is particularly the case if an organization successfully recovered from a perceived catastrophic failure (although the opposite also can be true).
+It is now common practice for customers to have a vendor management department that will review a partner's or supplier's business continuity program, through either the completion of a standardised information-gathering questionnaire or requesting third-party service provider audit reports.
+They may also require active participation by both parties in mutual exercises.

+Finally, lessons learned by peer companies in past events or their experiences related to increased focus by regulators in a particular industry carry a lot of weight with leaders.
+Business continuity actions taken by other organisations (of a like size or in the same industry) often drive action or increase maturity in others.
+This is particularly the case if an organisation successfully recovered from a perceived catastrophic failure (although the opposite also can be true).
+Regulatory areas of focus by an examiner at one financial services institution tend to become themes at their next stop, and leaders will discuss their experiences with their counterparts in industry groups.